How to hire international contractors

 FAQs

 To legally hire international contractors, draft a compliant contract that outlines the scope of work, payment terms, and intellectual property rights.
 Confirm their legal status in their country, collect the correct tax form (usually a W-8BEN), and ensure youโ€™re not treating them like an employee.
-Using a contractor management platform or an Agent of Record (AOR) can help with compliance and payments.
+Using a contractor management platform can help with compliance and payments.

 2. Do I need to issue a 1099 to a foreign contractor?